Overview and legal framework

 Electronic monitoring

-Curfews with electronic monitoring can only be imposed on children where the following conditions, as specified under section 3AA Bail Act 1976, are satisfied:
+Curfews with electronic monitoring can only be imposed on children where the following conditions, as specified under section 3AA of the Bail Act 1976, are satisfied:

 (a) they have attained the age of 12 years;